awslabs/data-solutions-framework-on-aws/framework/src/consumption/README.md

 Redshift tables and databases can also be automatically catalog in Glue Data Catalog using an helper method.
 This method creates a Glue Catalog database as well as a crawler to populate the database with table metadata from your Redshift database.

-The default value of the path that the crawler would use is `<databaseName>/public/%` which translates to all the table in the public schema.
+The default value of the path that the crawler would use is `<databaseName>/public/%` which translates to all the tables in the public schema.
 Please refer to the [crawler documentation](https://docs.aws.amazon.com/glue/latest/dg/define-crawler.html#define-crawler-choose-data-sources) for more information for JDBC data sources.

 [example catalog](./examples/redshift-serverless-workgroup-catalog.lit.ts)